twilio/twilio-go/twilio/rest/voice/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateIpRecordParams struct
+Other parameters are passed through a pointer to a UpdateIpRecordParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **FriendlyName** | **string** | A descriptive string that you create to describe the resource.
 It is not unique and can be up to 255 characters long.

 ### Return type